akeow/VITAL/README.md

     conda activate VITAL_env
     ```

-This command will activate the newly created environment named "VITAL_env".
+This command will activate the newly created environment named `VITAL_env`.
 You should see the environment name in your terminal prompt.

 5. You have successfully set up the Python environment using Conda!
 Now you can run the tutorial within this environment.